LilCappi/TechDegree-Project-4/README.md

 .show border-radius = 50px (original 5px)

-*(wanted a more round display when a matching letter is displayed to differintiate shown letters and hidden letters)*
+*(wanted a more round display when a matching letter is displayed to differintiate shown letters and hidden letters more)*

 .chosen background = #3b9233(green for correct) (original #3a3f58)